Algiers (1938 film): Critical reaction

-In a contemporary review for The New York Times, critic Frank S. Nugent called Algiers "one of the best pictures of the season" and wrote: "The film has been beautifully paced, driven at an accelerating tempo until its suspense becomes almost unbearable, whipped savagely by stinging sequences whenever its action threatens to lag. ...
+Frank S. Nugent of The New York Times called Algiers "one of the best pictures of the season" and wrote: "The film has been beautifully paced, driven at an accelerating tempo until its suspense becomes almost unbearable, whipped savagely by stinging sequences whenever its action threatens to lag. ...
 The players have responded brilliantly, of course, but the director's control is always there, and always sure."
+John C. Flinn of Variety called Algiers "an engrossing tale" that makes "no cheap and unconvincing detours in an effort to moralize over the plight of the hero."
+Flinn complimented Boyer's performance, as well as Lamarr's performance for bringing "an abundance of good looks, acting talents and enticement."